Summary of the Lightning Brigade

 - Also Known As: The Lightning Brigade, led by John T. Wilder, was also called “Wilson’s Brigade” and “the Hatchet Brigade.”

 - Start Date: William S. Rosecrans authorized the formation of the Lightning Brigade on February 16th, 1863.

 - End Date: The Lightning Brigade was dissolved on October 23, 1863, when General Ulysses S. Grant reorganized the army.

 - Part of: The Lightning Brigade was part of the Fourteenth Army Corps of the United States Army.

 Rosecrans Placed in Command of 14th Army Corps

 On October 24, 1862, the U.S. War Department issued General Orders, No. 168 announcing the creation of the Department of the Cumberland “by direction of the President.”
 The order placed Major General William S. Rosecrans in command of the new department and its troops, designated the Fourteenth Army Corps (informally known as the Army of the Cumberland).

 On December 26, Rosecrans left Nashville with roughly 44,000 men, prepared to engage Confederate General Bragg and his Army of Tennessee.
 Bragg and about 38,000 soldiers were encamped at Murfreesboro, Tennessee.

-The two armies engaged from December 31, 1862, through January 2, 1863, at the Battle of Stones River (also known as the Battle of Murfreesboro).
+The two armies engaged from December 31, 1862, through January 2, 1863, at the Battle of Stones River (also known as the First Battle of Murfreesboro).
 Following the hard-fought Union victory, Bragg withdrew to Tullahoma, Tennessee.